PrimalTree/pirateNation/docs/poller.md

 =================================

 This worker polls a live source on an interval and upserts results into Supabase (`public.live_games`).
 It’s designed to run outside Vercel so you can achieve sub‑minute cadence reliably.
+> Note: Vercel Hobby cron now runs once per day (see `vercel.json`).
+Use this worker for anything more frequent.

 Requirements
 - Node 20+ runtime (or Docker)